sromelrey/task-master/TICKETS.md

 - **Optimizations:**
   - **`React.memo`**
     - Ensures that a `TaskCard` re-renders only when its specific `task` prop or callbacks change.
-    - Important when there are many cards; updating one task shouldn’t cause all cards to re-render.
+    - Important when there are many cards; updating one task shouldn't cause all cards to re-render.

+  - **`useCallback`**
+    - Used for `handleDelete`, `handleEdit`, and `handleSubtasksChange` event handlers.
+    - Prevents unnecessary re-renders of child components when parent re-renders.

   - Benefits directly from:
     - Stable `task` objects (if derived via `useMemo` at a higher level).